Phishing Strikes Again

 - Create an approval matrix

 - Use preventative controls in place of detective controls

 - Always follow your procedures, such as working your duplicate checking queue

-To underscore the importance of fraud prevention, the Association of Certified Fraud Examiners (ACFE) recently released its 2016 Report to the Nations on Occupational Fraud and Abuse, and it stated that the typical organization loses five percent of revenue annually due to fraud.
+To underscore the importance of fraud prevention, the Association of Certified Fraud Examiners (ACFE) recently released its 2016 Report to the Nations on Occupational Fraud and Abuse.
+It stated that the typical organization loses 5% of revenue annually due to fraud.
 ACFE also reports that a lack of internal controls is the main organizational weakness of occupational fraud victims.